Idaho Blue Spruce Therapeutic Grade™ Essential Oil

 - Relaxes, soothes, and calms body and mind

-- Useful to help cleanse cuts, bruises and skin irritations*
+- Useful to help cleanse minor skin irritations*

 Suggested Use: Add 2 drops to a capsule and take as a dietary supplement.
 Apply 2-4 drops topically to skin to relieve irritations, cuts, or wherever desired. dilution is not required, except for the most sensitive skin.
 Diffuse up to 1 hour 3 times daily.